 - Be an incorporated not-for-profit organisation, registered charity, school or community group with an ABN

-- During 2019 deliver an event or program in the Jemena footprint that supports the local community
+- Deliver an event or program in the Jemena footprint that supports the local community in the current calendar year

 - Be open to Jemena participating in the event or program and promotional activities